erincatto/box2c/docs/simulation.md

 int shapeCount = b2Body_GetShapeCount(myBodyId);
 ```

-If you have bodies with many shapes, you can allocate an array now or if you
+If you have bodies with many shapes, you can allocate an array or if you
 know the number is limited you can use a fixed size array.

 ```c